reaktor23/talks/README.md

 A talk */tɔːk/* is a kind of lecture or presentation where a speaker is sharing his knowledge or ideas to an audience.

-We in Reaktor 23 try to have those talks in irregular intervals to share knowledge, sometimes in a on-demand fashion because one or more persons are touching a specific topic.
+We at Reaktor 23 try to have those talks in irregular intervals to share knowledge, sometimes in a on-demand fashion because one or more persons are touching a specific topic.

 Those talks should be not too long and allow room for questions, examples and even hand-ons.
-Target a presentation time of somehow 30 to 60 minutes.
+Target a presentation time of somewhere between 30 to 60 minutes.

 ## Request / offer a Talk